The Gunny Sack

 Notes

-Please note that this blog post was made using store-bought self-rising flour.
-If you choose to make your own, your results may vary, and you’ll have to make adjustments to the dough.
+• Please note that this recipe was tested using Chobani plain, non-fat Greek yogurt, and store-bought self-rising flour.
+You can use substitutions, but your results may vary, and you'll have to make adjustments to the dough.

 Nutrition